July 12-23, 2021 • 8:30-4:30 p.m. • 130 Westbrook Music Building

 Most music educators recognize the importance of offering active and engaging learning experiences to their students.
 Orff Schulwerk is a child-centered approach that relies on rhythmic speech, physical movement, and musical play to actively involve students in educational music experiences.
 This approach uses poems, rhymes, games, songs, and dances - all of which are natural and enjoyable to children - as springboards to learning.
 The cultivation of imagination and creativity is an important goal of Orff Schulwerk.

 Upon successful completion of the course, participants are awarded a certificate endorsing their achievement in accordance with the guidelines of the American Orff-Schulwerk Association (AOSA).
-Participants also may choose to earn 2 or 3 hours of graduate college credit by additionally enrolling in MUED 893: Workshop seminar: Orff Schulwerk I.
+Additionally, participants may choose to enroll in the course through the "credit option" and earn 2 or 3 hours of graduate college credit at the University of Nebraska-Lincoln.

 Shelly Smith has over fifteen years of teaching experience with Millard Public Schools in Omaha and Lake Havasu City, Arizona.
 She has also directed children's choirs at churches in Lincoln and Omaha.
 She previously served on the faculty of UNL where she taught music education courses and supervised student teachers.
 Shelly has presented at numerous state and local workshops in addition to the 2002 AOSA National Conference.